 The PAO will be the key contact for project inquiries and questions.
 The PAO is the central information source and will help build trust between the agency and citizens.

 The PAO will keep a logbook of all citizens' requests and comments, and how each one was handled.
 This activity will ensure that an institutional memory continues after the study has been completed.
 It will also assist new team members in learning about the level of community involvement.

-The following information will be included in the repository, as it becomes available:
+The following information is included in the repository:

 - Documentation of site sampling reports

 - The responsiveness summaries to FS reports